dshemetov/Epidemiology/Epidemiology.md

   support for data with multiple geographic locations, and more.
 The package is designed to be used in conjunction with the `r github("cmu-delphi/epipredict")` package.
-- `r github("cmu-delphi/epipredict")`: A framework for building epidata pipelines involving transformation and forecasting, built on `r github("cmu-delphi/epiprocess")`.
-It supports: a simple interface for defining data pre-processing, forecasting, and post-processing steps, a collection of data processing steps common to epidata, and a collection of pre-packaged forecasting models commonly used by CMU Delphi's forecasting team.
+- `r github("cmu-delphi/epipredict")`: provides (i) a set of easy-to-use statistical epidemiological forecasting models, and (ii) a framework for creating custom forecasters from modular pre-processing, forecasting, and post-processing steps.
+Leverages `r github("cmu-delphi/epiprocess")` and `r github("cmu-delphi/epiprocess")` and `r pkg("tidymodels")`.

 ## Data